The Razor’s Edge

 You may be wondering exactly what Ockham’s razor has to do with the home inspection business.
-Have I gone off the deep end and, like Dr. Cooper, started spitting out technical terms simply for your amusement?
+Have I gone off the deep end and, like Dr. Cooper, started spitting out technical terms simply for my own amusement?

 Well, no. Unless you found that funny, then yes.

 That’s when it starts.
-Our brains shift into overdrive, and we start to come up with a multitude of reasons why we’re not getting business.
+Our brains shift into overdrive, and we start to come up with all the different reasons why we’re not getting business.

 The agents are colluding against me.

-Other inspectors are paying the agents to have their clients hire them.
+Other inspectors are paying agents to get their clients.

 My name is on a list somewhere.

-It’s pay-to-play, and I haven’t yet figured out who I need to pay.
+It’s pay-to-play, and I have yet to figure out who it is I need to pay.

-They’re a bunch of a**holes and wouldn’t know a good inspector if he bit them in the a**
+They’re a bunch of a**holes.
+They wouldn’t know a good inspector if it bit them in the a**

 It’s got to be something else; it can’t be me.